Emergency : Europe

 Trying to untangle birds and other animals caught in this stuff can actually make the injuries worse.
 It is best to leave the animal in place and immediately call a wildlife rehabilitator for help.

-If a bird hits your window and is unable to fly away, place it in a box or paper bag with air holes and put it in a warm, dark, quiet place for one to two hours.
-If it is unable to fly away within two hours, take it to the nearest wildlife rehabilitator for medical care.
+If a bird hits your window and is unable to fly away, immediately place it in a box or paper bag with air holes and put it in a warm, dark, quiet place.
+Call the nearest wildlife rehabilitator for medical care.

 Baby Songbird Rescue